joreilly/BikeShare/README.md

 ![BikeShare Screenshot](/art/screenshot2.png?raw=true )

 Note that, due to use of Jetpack Compose, Android Studio Canary is required to build/run Android client.
-The iOS client has been tested in latest released version of XCode (currently 12.0).
-See below regarding macOS build.
+The iOS and macOS clients have been tested in latest released version of XCode (currently 12.4).
 When opening iOS and macOS projects remember to open `.xcworkspace` file (and not `.xcodeproj` one)

-### macOS client
-The macOS client has been tested with XCode 12.4.

 ### Compose for Desktop client